nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/pages/my3.md

 ```

 **TIP** Sometimes you may get an error when adding a file to VS Code and then import it.
-Running \*\*Developer: Restart Extension Host" command in VS Code from the Command Palette (cmd-shift-p OR ctrl-shift-p OR shift-greaterthan key).
+Running **Developer: Restart Extension Host** command in VS Code from the Command Palette (cmd-shift-p OR ctrl-shift-p OR shift-greaterthan key).

 The layout now provides some built-in padding that will be set across all pages in our app: